 It is from this process that CSU-Pueblo's PLP faculty began tying individual course goals and objectives to overall program outcomes.
 Such ongoing student learning assessment ensures the program remains adaptable, current, and strategic, thereby continuing to produce outstanding graduates who are prepared to be successful in a variety of leadership roles as they develop their careers.
+Further, staff

-Further, staff involvement with the Experiential Education (EE) Task Force resulted in EE course designations for all Leadership Studies minor courses, meeting both program and course goals.
+Leadership Studies minor courses, meeting both program and course goals.
 As of August 2016, all PLP courses have EE designation.
-In the past three years of aligning more fully with these designations, we have begun to look more closely at "across the board" experiential opportunities through campusinitiated activities, such as Todos Santos, and encouraged PLP scholars to participate in CLA experiential weekends-a new series of activities announced in January 2018.
-In addition, further review of CAS domains suggests that while we have designed a strong outcome structure, a re-writing of the outcomes might create better interrelationships within our student programming.
+In the past three years of aligning more fully with these designations, we have begun to look more closely at "across the board" experiential opportunities through campusinitiated activities, such as Todos Santos, and encouraged PLP scholars to participate in CLA experiential weekends-a new series of activities announced in January 2018 and offered each semester since.

 In the initial planning for university assessment procedures, PLP staff referred to the initial eight program goals developed through the self-study process.
 As planning evolved, these goals were translated into six outcomes and summarized on the PLP Curriculum Map (page 9 of this plan) where outcome measures could be tracked on a course by course basis.
 Also included on the Map are "other" opportunities for measuring outcomes via co-curricular activities-such as volunteerism, participation in student leadership on campus, and related opportunities.
 These outcomes are described below, and the course by course measures are itemized in the Curriculum Map.
-2018-2019 Targets: SLOs 2 & 4.

 - 1) Self-Leadership: PLP Scholars will understand, synthesize, and evaluate their personal readiness for leadership by communicating effectively through written and oral means as measured by course assignments and two portfolios.
 We expect that 90% of PLP seniors will meet or exceed our minimum level of performance.
-80% of sophomores should meet or exceed that performance level. - 2) Ethics: PLP Scholars will manifest an understanding of leadership ethics and service to others, illustrate, analyze, and assess ethical behaviors as demonstrated in written work and oral presentation in the classroom and in community/public settings.
-We expect that 85% of PLP seniors will meet or exceed our minimum level of performance.75% of sophomores will meet or exceed that level. - 3) Leadership Theory/Qualities: PLP Scholars will describe, apply, and critique major leadership theories and be able to interpret theoretical foundations through a historical perspective.
+80% of sophomores should meet or exceed that performance level. - 2) Ethics: PLP Scholars will manifest an understanding of leadership ethics, including the value of diversity and inclusion, and service to others.
+They will illustrate, analyze, and assess ethical behaviors as demonstrated in written work and oral presentation in the classroom and in community/public settings.
+We expect that 85% of PLP seniors will meet or exceed our minimum level of performance.75% of sophomores will meet or exceed that level. - 3) Creative Leadership: PLP Scholars will describe, apply, and critique major leadership theories and be able to interpret theoretical foundations through a historical perspective.
 Students will be prepared to assess their own leadership qualities in relation to theoretical principles as they practice their leadership styles in placement settings such as the junior class project and the senior internship.
 We expect that 80% of PLP students will meet or exceed our minimum level of performance. - 4) Critical Thinking Skills: PLP Scholars will understand the methods and skills needed for critical thinking and decision-making and be prepared to interpret situations and cases beyond surface arguments.
 Students will observe and understand the critical thinking habits of mentors and leaders as evaluated through the shadowing and reflection experiences of PLP 260 and through the junior class (PLP 360) project.
-We expect that 80% of PLP students will meet or exceed our minimum level of performance. - 5) Problem-Solving Skills: PLP Scholars will apply problem-solving skills by taking on volunteer and community service projects, through case management activities, and through tasks assigned in internship placements (PLP 460 or 489).
+We expect that 80% of PLP students will meet or exceed our minimum level of performance. - 5) Problem-Solving Skills: PLP Scholars will apply problem-solving skills by taking on volunteer and community service projects, through staff-directed case management activities, and through tasks assigned in internship placements (PLP 460 or 489).
 We expect that 80% of PLP seniors will meet or exceed our minimum level of performance.
-70% of sophomores should meet or exceed 75% of our minimum level of performance. - 6) Civic Engagement: PLP Scholars will understand and demonstrate the importance of civic engagement and community activism through experiential education opportunities as measured through volunteerism, community and campus service, team projects, class assignments, and guided reflection activities throughout the program.
-We expect that 90% of our students will meet or exceed our minimum level of performance.
+70% of sophomores should meet or exceed 75% of our minimum level of performance.